|Project Scope||Breeding, Selection & Distribution (BrSD)|

 Several lines of honey bees have been identified with favorable Varroa resistance traits.
 Examples of this material are the Varroa Sensitive Hygiene (VSH) and the Primorsky lines from the USDA.
 But other subpopulations with Varroa resistant characteristics have been identified in several countries and islands.
 These populations appear to have certain levels of Varroa resistance built up, presumably developed in response to strong Varroa selection pressure.
 However, unfavorable traits makes them unsuitable for large scale use (without further selection and breeding).

 The knowledge and methods built up and developed in the recent decades, will be used to do perform a strong selection program in established, popular strains of bees.
-The first focus in the program will be to use the VSH brood selection methods developed by the USDA to select Varroa Resistant lines within the Carnica and Buckfast populations (for which pedigrees and controlled mating is available).
+The focus in the program will be to use the VSH brood selection methods developed by the USDA to select Varroa Resistant lines within the Carnica, Buckfast and Black Bee populations.
 Also other initiatives (with other strains of Bees) which have the ability to maintain material over a prolonged time period (with mating stations or artificial inseminations) will be supported and encouraged.

 The project will consist of a comprehensive set of tasks; the breeding, distribution, data collection & selection of eventually several hundreds of queens per year.
 These will be tested by groups of organized and trained beekeepers.
 To perform these activities, professional queen breeding and artificial insemination will be applied.